TayyabSuhail123/aws-ecr-fargate/Readme.md

 The Url might give 503 if you try to access it immediately so just be patient and wait a few minutes for the magic to happen and it will work.

-All logs for the api can be found in Cloudwatch on AWS console in the loggroup
+All logs for the api can be found in Cloudwatch on AWS console in the loggroup (Access to console will be provided with the submission)

 ```
 /ecs/agent-runner